nextmetaphor/tyk-kubernetes/README.md

 ```

 We can verify that this has been deployed successfully by executing the following command which will allow us to log into the database.

 ```bash
 open http://`minikube ip`:30101
 ```

-Note that
+Note that:
 * the Port should be set to `30100`
 * the Username should be set to `admin`
 * the Password should be set to `admin`

 Create an analytics databases for Tyk.
 See [https://docs.influxdata.com/influxdb/v1.2//tools/api/](https://docs.influxdata.com/influxdb/v1.2//tools/api/)
 for more information around the influxdb API.

 ```bash
 curl -X POST -u admin:admin "http://`minikube ip`:30100/query" --data-urlencode "q=CREATE DATABASE \"tyk_analytics\""
 ```

 #### 02. Install Telegraf
 [Telegraf](https://github.com/influxdata/telegraf) is an open-source metrics collection daemon that we will use to collect metrics from Tyk and then store in InfluxDB.
+Install as follows.

 ```bash
 kubectl create configmap telegraf-conf --from-file=telegraf/telegraf.conf kubectl create -f telegraf/telegraf-deployment.yaml